ceslerp/Documents/modules/cesl.erp.projects.module.md

 ![Publish Function Application](../assets/images/modules/projects/cesl_org_chart.png)

-A project is assigned to a relavent SOE and COE at the creation.
+A project is assigned to a relevant SOE and COE at the project creation.
 After the creation, project will be handed over to the approval of COE.
 Once the COE approval is received, it will be handed over to the approval of CEO.
 If the CEO approved the project, project get active in the system and project will be given a unique id which is called  as Job Code.
 If COE or CEO reject the project, project will be rejected and will not process further.

 In CESL there are 2 types of projects